aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/color/coral/_index.md

 ---
 title: Coral
 second_title: Aspose.PDF for .NET API Reference
-description: Gets a system-defined color that has an ARGB value of FFFF7F50.
+description: Gets a system-defined color that has an ARGB value of c FFFF7F50.
 type: docs
 weight: 180
 url: /net/aspose.pdf/color/coral/
 ---
 ## Color.Coral property

-Gets a system-defined color that has an ARGB value of #FFFF7F50.
+Gets a system-defined color that has an ARGB value of \c \#FFFF7F50.

 ```csharp
 public static Color Coral { get; }